goodonone/celebrity-health-fitness-video-subscription/README.md

 #### The Checkout button for the paid tiers immediately processes the purchase with the Card on file.
 ![Design Checkout Free Tier for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Store/CheckoutPaidTiersView.jpg)

-#### Since the First Tier being free, we need to take the customer through the checkout where they input their payment info to complete the purchase.
+#### The First Tier being free, we need to take the customer through the checkout process where they input their payment info to complete the purchase.
 ![Design Payment Free Tier Payment for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Store/CheckoutPageFreeTierView.jpg)

 #### Confirmation for First Tier Checkout